Circadian Rhythms and Alzheimer’s Disease

 Changing Sleep Habits

-One important step in helping people with AD and poor sleep is to work on improving sleep habits and scheduling.
-Researchers have tried to improve activity-rest coordination in people with AD, for example, by focusing on the right kind of activity during the day and good sleep hygiene at night.
+One important step in helping people with Alzheimer's and poor sleep is to work on improving sleep habits and scheduling.
+Researchers have tried to improve activity-rest coordination in people with Alzheimer's, for example, by focusing on the right kind of activity during the day and good sleep hygiene at night.
 Limiting naps during the daytime and limiting light and noise that disrupt sleep at night may help some people.

 Bright Light Therapy